simon-anders/htseq/python3/doc/count.rst

    several years later, I have seen very few cases where the default ``union`` would not be appropriate and hence tend to recommend to just stick to ``union``.

-*I have a GTF file?
-How do I convert it to GFF?*
+*I have a GTF file, how do I convert it to GFF?* htseq-count expects a GTF file so there's no need to do that.
-   No need to do that, because GTF is a tightening of the GFF format.
-Hence, all GTF files are GFF files, too.
-   By default, htseq-count expects a GTF file.

 *I have a GFF file, not a GTF file.
 How can I use it to count RNA-Seq reads?*
    The GTF format specifies, inter alia, that exons are marked by the word ``exon`` in the third column and